ShellOnYou/SOY_loadTests/README.md

 See the README inside the *Load_Tests_Scripts* folder for more information.

-[1] *Is it Worth Migrating from monolith to Microservices?
+[1] *Is it Worth Migrating a Monolith to Microservices?
 An Experience Report on Performance, Availability and Energy Usage*, V. Berry, A. Castelltort, B. Lange, J. Teriihoania, C. Tibermacine, C. Trubiani.
 Proc. of IEEE International Conference on Web Services (ICWS'24)